samphilipd/reviewblaster9000/README.md

 This app contains examples of:

-- basic TDD (test using `$rake spec`)
+- TDD with rspec (test using `$rake spec`)
 - Ember.js as a client-side javascript framework
-- a mix of javascript and coffeescript
+- Coffeescript
-- a simple database-backed Rails API
+- A simple database-backed Rails API (using postgres)
 - JSON serialization with Active Model Serializers
 - JSON deserialization with ember-data
 - HTML templating using handlebars
 - CSS styling using SASS and bootstrap
+- Internationalization (Spanish and English) using i18n-js

 Copyright and license